-We are offering 1,375,000 shares of common stock, par value \$0.0001 per share, together with Series A warrants to purchase up to 3,750,000 shares of common stock, which we refer to as the "Series A warrants," and Series B warrants to purchase up to 1,875,000 shares of common stock, which we refer to as the "Series B warrants," at a combined public offering price of \$2.00 per share and accompanying warrants.
+We are offering up to 2,298,850 shares of common stock, par value \$0.0001 per share, together with Series A warrants to purchase up to 2,298,850 shares of common stock, which we refer to as the "Series A warrants," and Series B warrants to purchase up to 1,149,425 shares of common stock, which we refer to as the "Series B warrants," at an assumed combined public offering price of \$4.35 per share and accompanying warrants (the last reported sale price of our common stock on the Nasdaq Capital Market, or Nasdaq, on January 24, 2024).
 The Series A warrants and the Series B warrants are hereinafter referred to as the "warrants."
 Each share of our common stock is being sold together with one Series A warrant to purchase one share of common stock and one Series B warrant to purchase one-half of a share of common stock.
-The Series A warrants will have an exercise price of \$2.00 per share and will be exercisable immediately.
-The Series A warrants will expire on the five-year anniversary of the date of issuance.
-The Series B warrants will have an exercise price of \$2.00 per share and will be exercisable immediately.
-The Series B warrants will expire on the two-year anniversary of the date of issuance.
-This prospectus also relates to the offering of the shares of common stock issuable upon exercise of the Series A warrants and series B warrants.
+The Series A warrants will have an exercise price of \$ share (100% of the combined public offering price per share of common stock and accompanying warrants) and will be exercisable beginning on the effective date of stockholder approval of the issuance of the shares upon exercise of the warrants ("Warrant Stockholder Approval"), provided however, if the Pricing Conditions (as defined below) are met, the Series A warrants will be exercisable upon issuance (the "Initial Exercise Date").
+The Series A warrants will expire on the five-year anniversary of the Initial Exercise Date.
+The Series B warrants will have an exercise price of \$ (100% of the combined public offering price per share of common stock and accompanying warrants) and will be exercisable beginning on the Initial Exercise Date.
+The Series B warrants will expire on the two-year anniversary of the Initial Exercise Date.
+This prospectus also relates to the offering of the shares of common stock issuable upon exercise of the Series A warrants and Series B warrants.
+As used herein "Pricing Conditions" means that the combined offering price per share and accompanying warrants is such that the Warrant Stockholder Approval is not required under Nasdaq rules because either (i) the offering is an at-the-market offering under Nasdaq rules and such price equals or exceeds the sum of (a) the applicable "Minimum Price" per share under Nasdaq rule 5635(d) plus (b) \$0.125 per whole share of common stock underlying the warrants or (ii) the offering is a discounted offering where the pricing and discount (including attributing a value of \$0.125 per whole share underlying the warrants) meet the pricing requirements under the Nasdaq rules.